Website privacy notice

 This notice explains how The Happy Puzzle Company Limited ("We") collects personal data from you, why we collect it, how we process it and where we may disclose it to other entities.

-We are committed to complying with the Data Protection Act 1998 and the EU General Data Protection Regulation for the purposes of data protection and privacy.
+We are committed to complying with the Data Protection Act 1998 and UK GDPR.

 We are registered as a data controller under the terms of the Data Protection Act 1998 and the EU General Data Protection Regulation with the UK Information Commissioner's Office.
 Details of our registration may be found on the ICO website.